Torture in Venezuela: Marcos Pérez Jiménez dictatorship

 Under the dictator Marcos Pérez Jiménez, Venezuelan authorities held little regard for the human rights of citizens.
+The dictatorship created a secret police, the Dirección de Seguridad Nacional, that was in charge of arresting, torturing and imprisoning political opponents, and was characterized by its excessive repression of dissidence and torture of detainees.
 Police often raided homes without search warrants and individuals were imprisoned without evidence.
 While initially detained, individuals faced torture in instances of interrogation.
 Political police targeted, arrested, tortured and killed his opponents.
-Those who were attacked include future Venezuelan president Rómulo Betancourt, Jaime Lusinchi and Luis Herrera Campins.
+In the National Security headquarters throughout the country, political prisoners were subjected to different methods of torture, such as the ice chamber, standing up barefoot in a car rims, blows with steel balls, electric bands, batons and other forms of physical mistreatment.
+Those who were attacked include future Venezuelan presidents Rómulo Betancourt, Jaime Lusinchi and Luis Herrera Campins.
 Lusinchi was jailed for two months in 1952 and was beaten with a sword.